akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/upload_content_liferay.md

 As this is still available in the exchange body, let's quickly put the *cmis:name* in a exchange property: Add a *Set Property* component to the route.
 Set the expression language to *simple*, the simple expression to *${body[0]["cmis:name"]}* and the Property Name to *FileName*

-Was that to quick?
+Was that too quick?
 You want a picture here?
 Come on!
 You've done that before!

 What's noteworthy is the simple language that is used here.
 If you want to find out why this expression works, have a look at [the documentation of the simple language](https://camel.apache.org/components/latest/languages/simple-language.html)